What do you want to do?

 What Is ULIP Policy Surrender?

-Surrendering a ULIP policy means voluntarily exiting the plan before it reaches maturity.
-In simple terms, the policyholder chooses to terminate the ULIP and withdraw the investment early.
-People might decide to surrender their ULIP owing to urgent financial needs, better investment alternatives, low returns or shifting life priorities.
-When a ULIP is surrendered, the insurer pays out the current fund value after deducting any applicable charges.
+Surrendering a ULIP means voluntarily exiting the plan before it reaches its maturity.
+In simple words, policy surrender is when the policyholder voluntarily makes the decision to terminate the ULIP and withdraw the investment early.
+People might surrender their ULIPs due to urgent financial needs, better investment alternatives, low returns, or shifting life priorities.
+When a ULIP is surrendered, the insurance company pays out the present fund value, post deducting any applicable charges.

-ULIPs come with a mandatory five-year lock-in as regulated by the Insurance Regulatory and Development Authority of India (IRDAI).
-Surrendering the policy before this period can result in penalties, and the surrender proceeds will likely be taxable, which could reduce overall benefits.
+ULIPs have a five-year lock-in, which is regulated by the Insurance Regulatory and Development Authority of India (IRDAI).
+Surrendering the insurance policy before this period might lead to penalties, and the surrender proceeds will be taxable, which could minimise total benefits.

 Tax on ULIP Surrender